netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ---

 > ⚠️ This new version of charts is currently **only** available on Netdata Cloud.
 We didn't want to keep this valuable
-> feature from you, so while we get this into your hands, collect feedback and iterate over it.
-We'll soon get this
+> feature from you, so while we get this into your hands, collect feedback and iterate over it, we'll soon get this
 > available also on Netdata Agent dashboard.

 Netdata excels in collecting, storing, and organizing metrics in out-of-the-box dashboards.
 To transform all this data into an effective visualization tool, that helps you make sense out of all the available metrics we introduce a new version of  Netdata charts.
 These